wifisensing/PicoScenes-Manual/source/troubleshooting.rst

 - *Problem*: **PicoScenes requires your system clock to be synchronous with a global NTP server.**

-Solution: This error usually happens when you connect to a AP but it has no internet connection and wrong clock/time setting.
-You may either switch to an internet-connected AP or update the AP's clock/time setting.
+Solution: This error usually happens when you connect to a AP but it has no internet connection and with wrong clock/time setting.
+You may either switch to an internet-connected AP or configure the AP's clock/time setting manually.

 - *Problem*: **Error during USRP B200 series installation, "Could not find the image 'usrp_b200_fw.hex' in the image directory /usr/share/uhd/images ...."**